Contents: Removal ↧ Installation ↧

-1. Disconnect the wire from the negative battery terminal.
+1. Disconnect the cable from the negative terminal of the battery.

 2. Disconnect the wires and unscrew the spark plugs (see chapter 1, section 32).
 To simplify the subsequent installation procedure, mark the wires.